barryWhiteHat/roll_up/README.md

 This is intended to be the database layer of snark-dapp (snapps) where the layers above define more rules about changing and updating the leaves

-`roll_up` does not make any rules about what happens in a leaf, what kind of leaves can be created and destoryed.
+`roll_up` does not make any rules about what happens in a leaf, what kind of leaves can be created and destroyed.
 This is the purview of higher level snapps.
 Who can add their constraints in `src/roll_up.tcc` in the function `generate_r1cs_constraints()`

 ## In Depth